yrmvgh/yiufcrawl/README.md

             * spellpower is greater
             * accuracy is reduced
             * chance of spell failure is increased
+            * movement speed is penalized if the player stops or changes direction more than 45 degrees from original heading
         * careful mode (change to this by pressing 'E')
             * actions cost stamina
             * stealth is amplified